Instructions for Proposal Preparers

 Upload a budget file, a budget justification file (narrative budget explanation), and a project summary.
 It is strongly recommended that preparers use the ORSP budget template (Excel) available at ORSPBudget.xls to create a budget.
 Any text editor can be used for the justification and summary files.

 PARS does not restrict the type of file uploaded, it is the preparer's responsibility to use a format that can be viewed by anyone that must approve the project.
 ORSP can convert files to PDF format upon request (even after they are uploaded if necessary).
 The summary file should be a brief discussion in simple language of the project activity and potential outcomes, suitable for publication in news releases or other public forums.

 C. Routing and Status

-In the Proposal Routing and Submission section, a list of currently assigned approvers, the notification date and status of each approval request appears at the top of the page.
+In the Proposal Routing section, a list of currently assigned approvers, the notification date and status of each approval request appears at the top of the page.
 Click the Add Approver/Reviewer button to add each person who needs to approve the project.
-[Important: at least one person must be selected as the closing account administrator for the project.]
+[Important: at least one person must be selected as the closing department administrator for the project.]
 Select the approver's name from the list and assign a routing number.
 This is a number that you choose (usually between 1 and 20).
 As lower routing numbers are notified and approve, the next highest number is then notified.
-You may assign the same number to more than one approver if the order in which they approve is not important.
-By default, co-PIs are assigned the number 0 and should be first to approve that they agree to participate and certify their financial conflict of interest statement (PARS shows them this when they approve).
-Others must be given a routing number of at least 1.
+You may assign the same number to more than one approver so that all approvers at that level can be notified at the same time.
+By default, co-PIs are assigned the number 0 and should be first to approve that they have agreed to participate and to certify whether or not they have a significant financial conflict of interest.
+Other approvers must be given a routing number of at least 1.
 On the next screen that is presented, assign one or more roles.
-If a person that you wish to associate with the proposal either as personnel or as an approver does not appear on the list, contact ORSP to have them added.
+If a person that you wish to associate with the proposal does not appear on the list, contact ORSP to have them added.